-Research Measurement of Nitrate Loss
+Research Measurement of Nitrate-N Loss

-Research conducted in Illinois\ indicated approximately 4 to 5 percent loss of nitrate-N by denitrification per day that soils were saturated.
+Research conducted in Illinois indicated approximately 4 to 5 percent loss of nitrate-N by denitrification per day that soils were saturated.
 An all-nitrate fertilizer was applied when corn was in the V1 to V3 growth stage (late May to early June).
-Soils were brought to field capacity and then an excess 4 inches of water (above ambient rainfall) was applied by irrigation evenly over a 3-day period (which maintained saturated soils for 3 to 4 days on the heavier textured soils) or an excess of 6 inches of water was applied over an 8-day period (which saturated soils for an additional 3 to 4 days).
+Soils were brought to field capacity and then an excess 4 inches of water (above ambient rainfall) was applied by irrigation evenly over a 3-day period (which maintained saturated soils for 3 to 4 days on the finer textured soils) or an excess of 6 inches of water was applied over an 8-day period (which saturated soils an additional 3 to 4 days).

 The excess water application resulted in loss of 60 to 70 lb N/acre on silt loam and clay loam soils, due to denitrification loss.
 On a very coarse-textured, sandy soil, virtually all nitrate-N was moved out of the root zone by leaching.
-On the heavier textured soils, an addition of 50 lb N/acre after the excess water was sufficient to increase corn yields to approximately the same level where no excess water was applied.
-This was not the case on the sandy soil because considerably more N was due to leaching.
+On the finer textured soils, an addition of 50 lb N/acre after the excess water was sufficient to increase corn yields to approximately the same level where no excess water was applied.
+This was not the case on the sandy soil because considerably more N was lost due to leaching.

-Nitrate loss via tile drainage does increase with wet conditions.
-At the Gilmore City, Iowa agdrainage research site where tile-flow nitrate has been monitored since 1990, nitrate loss is greatest in years with higher precipitation and hence greater tile flow.
-At N fertilization rates of 150 to 160 lb N/acre, the annual nitrate-N loss per acre was 52 lb in the 1990-1993 time period, 9 lb in the 1994-1999 time period, and 39 lb in the 2000-2004 time period (average nitrate-N losses for the combined corn-soybean sequence).
+Nitrate loss via tile drainage does increase with above normal rainfall.
+At the Gilmore City, Iowa ag-drainage research site where tile-flow nitrate has been monitored since 1990, nitrate loss is greatest in years with higher precipitation and hence greater tile flow.
+At N fertilization rates of 150 to 160 lb N/acre, the annual nitrate-N loss per acre was 52 lb in the 1990-1993 period, 9 lb in the 1994-1999 period, and 39 lb in the 2000-2004 period (average nitrate-N losses for the combined corn-soybean sequence).
 The range in yearly nitrate-N loss for the years studied was 1.0 lb nitrate-N/acre in 1997 to 75 lb nitrate-N/acre in 1990.
-The climatic conditions in years prior to tile flow can significantly affect nitrate loss and corn responsiveness to applied N in subsequent years.
-For example, dry years preceding years with considerable tile flow will increase concentration and loss.
-The 1990 year followed several dry years, and that year had the highest nitrate-N loss of the years studied.
-In 1993, the wettest year of those studied and with a somewhat similar spring to this year, the annual nitrate-N loss was 53 lb nitrate-N/acre.